Life Lessons I’ve Learned From Trees

 Trees have taught me to slow down, breathe deeply, and find solace in stillness.
 Their branches reach out like open arms, inviting us to reconnect with the essence of life.
 They have also taught me to have hope and patience, like those unseen flowers buried beneath winter’s snow.

 Every tree has a story, and every forest holds a wisdom that can inspire and guide us.
-Whether it’s the Tree of Avalon in The Merlin Saga or the mighty arboreal beings in The Ancient One, I try to weave these lessons into my stories.
+Whether it’s the Tree of Avalon in the Merlin Saga or the mighty arboreal beings in The Ancient One, I try to weave these lessons into my stories.
 For trees, with their deep roots and reaching branches, remind us that to truly grow, we must be willing to stand strong, endure challenges, and reach toward the light.

 So, the next time you find yourself near a tree, pause for a moment.
 Lean against its trunk or gaze up at its branches.
 Feel its quiet strength and let its silent advice speak to your soul.
 You might just find the answers you’ve been seeking — or perhaps, a reminder of the things you’ve always known.